QubesOS/qubes-core-admin-client/doc/manpages/qvm-shutdown.rst

    force qube shutdown, regardless of whether there exist any connected domains (such as those using it as network VM)

+.. option:: --dry-run

+   don't really shutdown or kill the domains; useful with :option:`--wait`

 Authors
 -------